Who We Are

 - Fund the annual Rabbi Morris Scholarship to help families with college costs

-Our business meetings are scheduled approximately every two months.
+Meetings are scheduled monthly.
 Attendance at these meetings is not a prerequisite to being involved, yet we do need a quorum to vote on issues, and encourage your participation.
-If you are interested in joining us or have any questions, please contact Sisterhood President Terry A. Levy at 415-334-1005, email@example.com.
+If you are interested in joining us or have any questions, please contact Sisterhood@bij.org.

 The Rabbi Herbert Morris Scholarship Application Information